Dynamical mechanisms for deuteron production at mid-rapidity in relativistic heavy-ion collisions from SIS to RHIC energies: Box validation and analytic results

 Here $d_T$ is the distance of closest approach as defined in Ref.~\cite{Kodama:1983yk} (see also Ref.~\cite{Hirano:2012kj}).
 The geometric criterium is used to describe many reactions in the original PHSD collision integral, which is also employed within PHQMD.
 As follows from Fig.~\ref{fig:B0}, both methods - stochastic and geometric criterium - give the same equilibrium values for $2\to 3$ reactions.
 We note that more details of the box simulations for the other deuteron reactions, i.e. $Nd \leftrightarrow pnN$ and $\pi d \leftrightarrow NN$, are reported in Appendix B.

 In Fig.~\ref{fig:B3} the detailed balance condition is verified by checking the differential collision rate as a function of the invariant energy $\sqrt{s}$ for each implemented scattering process: inelastic $N d \leftrightarrow pnN$ (upside down triangles and solid lines); inelastic $\pi d \leftrightarrow NN$ (squares with dash-dotted lines); inelastic $\pi d \leftrightarrow NN\pi$.
 The symbols, lines and colors for each channel are described in the figure legend.
 As follows from Fig.~\ref{fig:B3}, the reaction rate for the forward direction is equal to the reaction rate of the backward direction for all channels.
 Thus, detailed balance is fulfilled in our calculations for all isospin channels.
 The static box calculations show that:\\ \textit{i)} the numerically computed densities of protons and deuterons are in a good agreement with analytical results for the equilibrium values; \textit{ii)} the stochastic and geometrical methods for $2 \to 3$ reactions agree; \textit{iii)} at equilibrium the detailed balance is verified for $2 \leftrightarrow 3$ and $2 \leftrightarrow 2$ reactions.
 This ensures the validity of our implementation of the $2 \leftrightarrow 3$ and $2 \leftrightarrow 2$ reactions for deuteron production and absorption within the static box study.
 We note also that our box results agree with the SMASH calculations~\cite{Staudenmaier:2021lrg} when considering the same isospin reaction channel with the same cross section.
+After the box tests all deuteron reactions are implemented in the PHQMD framework.
+In particular, the deuteron production by $\pi N N \rightarrow \pi d$ and $N N N \rightarrow N d$ reactions are sampled stochastically within each PHQMD/PHSD parallel ensemble, while the inverse processes $\pi d \rightarrow \pi N N$, $N d \rightarrow N N N$ and the sub-dominant $NN \leftrightarrow d \pi$ and elastic reactions are performed by means of the geometric criterium described above, in order to speed up the computations.
+In contrast to the ``box" model, for the stochastic method in realistic HICs with PHQMD we simulate the phase-space evolution of the fireball on an expanding 3D-grid which we divide into cells of volume $\Delta V_{cell}=\Delta x \, \Delta y \, \Delta z $ where $\Delta x=\Delta y=2.5$ fm and $\Delta z= 2.5/ \gamma_{cm}$ fm and the longitudinal expansion of the fireball is taken into account through the factor $\gamma_{cm}^{-1}=\sqrt{1-v_{cm}^2}$, where $v_{cm}$ is the velocity of a projectile or target in the cm frame.
+Inside each cell there are sufficient particles to sample stochastically the deuteron reactions at each time-step $\Delta t$.
+Moreover, the time-step $\Delta t$ is initially increasing with time as $\Delta t \sim 1/\gamma_{cm}$ in order to let particles in each cell evolve smoothly at the beginning of the nucleus-nucleus collision.
+However, we employ the condition $\Delta t \le 0.1$ fm/c at later times in order to keep the collision probability below unity.